-- 7.1 Adjust cell concentration to 1×10^6 cells/mL using complete RPMI medium. - 7.2 Dispense a) 100 μL of controls and b) 100 μL test per well on a 96-well round bottom plate.
+- 7.1 Adjust cell concentration to $1 \times 10^6$ cells/mL using complete RPMI medium. - 7.2 Dispense a) 100 μL of controls and b) 100 μL test samples (at 2X the final test concentration) per well on a 96-well round bottom plate.
 Each dilution is analyzed three times in duplicate.
-Always include cell-free controls as well (i.e., 100 μL nanoparticles (at 2X final test concentration concentration) and 100 μL of cell culture media).
-See Appendix for example plate map. - 7.3 Dispense 100 μL of cell suspension (or cell culture medium for cell-free controls) per well.
+See Appendix for example plate map.
+Note: You do not need cell-free controls for this experiment because the particles will be washed away. - 7.3 Dispense 100 μL of cell suspension (or cell culture medium for cell-free controls) per well.
 Gently shake the plate to allow all components to mix.
-Repeat steps 7.1-7.3 for each individual donor.
+Repeat steps 7.1 7.3 for each individual donor.